Using synthetic data in Snowflake

 Follow these steps to generate synthetic data from multiple input table:

-1. Configure the access control for the data_engineer role and allow them to create all of the necessary objects:
+1. Create and configure the access control for the data_engineer role to allow them to create all of the necessary objects:

 USE ROLE ACCOUNTADMIN;